MostroP2P/mostro/README.md

 ### Database

-The data is saved in a sqlite db file named by default `mostro.db`, this file is saved on the root directory of the project and can be change just editing the `url` var on the `[database]` section in `settings.dev.toml` file.
+The data is saved in a sqlite db file named by default `mostro.db`, this file is saved on the root directory of the project and can be change just editing the `url` var on the `[database]` section in `settings.toml` file.

 Before start building we need to initialize the database, for this we need to use `sqlx_cli`: